mathworks/docmaker/tbx/docerdoc/about.md

 The "doc" in "Doc_er" stands for "documentation".

-Doc_er is pronounced the same as, but should not to be confused with, [Docker](https://docs.docker.com/) :whale:.
+Doc_er is pronounced the same as, but should not be confused with, [Docker](https://docs.docker.com/) :whale:.

 ___